steve601/steve601/README.md

 ## About Me

-I'm a passionate Machine Learning Engineer with expertise in developing and deploying machine learning models.
-With 2+ years of experience, I have worked on various projects that leverage data to drive decision-making and automation.

-- 🔭 I’m currently working on a NLP project 'Language Translation' from English to Swahili
-- 🌱 I’m currently learning automating ML model building and deployment using CI/CD pipeline
+Hello!
+I'm a dedicated and enthusiastic Machine Learning Engineer with a passion for leveraging data to drive impactful insights and solutions.
+With a solid foundation in mathematics, statistics, and computer science, I specialize in building robust machine learning models and deploying scalable AI solutions.
+My goal is to harness the power of machine learning to solve real-world problems and contribute to the advancement of technology.

 - 👯 I’m looking to collaborate on NLP projects.
 - 💬 Ask me about Python and Modular Programming
 - 📫 How to reach me: odhiambostephen057@gmail.com